syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Getting-Started.md

-2. Now you need to deploy Essential XlsIO into this Console application.
+2.Now you need to deploy Essential XlsIO into this Console application.

-3. Go to the Solution Explorer of the application you have created.
+3.Go to the Solution Explorer of the application you have created.
 Right-click the Reference folder and then click Add References to Essential XlsIO assemblies.

-4. Add the following assemblies as references in the application.
+4.Add the following assemblies as references in the application.

   • Syncfusion.Core.dll

   • Syncfusion.Compression.Base.dll

   • Syncfusion.XlsIO.Base.dll

 ![](Getting-Started_images/Getting-Started_img2.png)